bridgetownrb/bridgetown/bridgetown-website/src/_docs/resources.md

 Let's say you add a new blog post by saving `src/_posts/2021-05-10-super-cool-blog-post.md`.
 To make the transition from a Markdown file with Liquid or ERB template syntax to a final URL on your website, Bridgetown takes your data through several steps:

 1. It finds the appropriate origin class to load the post.
 The posts collection file reader uses a special **origin ID** identify the file (in this case: `file://posts.collection/_posts/2021-05-10-super-cool-blog-post.md`).
 Other origin classes could handle different protocols to download content from third-party APIs or load in content directly from scripts.
 2. Once the origin provides the post's data it is used to create a model object.
 The model will be a `Bridgetown::Model::Base` object by default, but you can create your own subclasses to alter and enhance data, or for use in a Ruby-based CMS environment.
 For example, `class Post < Bridgetown::Model::Base; end` will get used automatically for the `posts` collection (because Bridgetown will use the Rails inflector to map `posts` to `Post`).
-Subclasses can be saved in the `plugins` folder.
+You can save subclasses in your `plugins` folder.
 3. The model then "emits" a resource object.
 The resource is provided a clone of the model data which it can then process for use within template like Liquid, ERB, and so forth.
 Resources may also point to other resources within their collection, and templates can access resources through various means (looping through collections, referencing resources by source paths, etc.)
 4. The resource is transformed by a transformer object which runs a pipeline to convert Markdown to HTML, render Liquid or ERB templates, and any other conversions specified—as well as optionally place the resource output within a converted layout.
 5. Finally, a destination object is responsible for determining the resource's "permalink" based on configured criteria or the presence of `permalink` front matter.
 It will then write out to the output folder using a static file name matching the destination permalink.